Setting up a limited liability company in Italy

 - Traditional S.r.l.: Euros 4,000.00

 Please note that the company will need to have registered office in Italy.
-If you don’t have an address in Italy, we can provide you with registered office service for an additional fee of Euros 1,200.00 per year.
+If you do not have an address in Italy, we can provide you with registered office service for an additional fee of 1,200.00 Euros per year.

-We suggest to register your trademark as well.
-The benefits of registering a trademark are quite relevant: it protects your brand and gives you the exclusive right to use it.
-Moreover, it allows you to economically exploit the brand through granting the use to third parties.
+We suggest registering your trademark as well.
+The benefits of registering a trademark are quite substantial: it protects your brand and gives you the exclusive right to use it.
+Moreover, it allows you to economically exploit the brand through granting its use to third parties.
 Check out our trademark registration service.